MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgUserAuthenticationPasswordlessMicrosoftAuthenticatorMethodDevice.md

   - `[UnifiedRoleManagementPolicyId <String>]`: key: id of unifiedRoleManagementPolicy
   - `[UnifiedRoleManagementPolicyRuleId <String>]`: key: id of unifiedRoleManagementPolicyRule
   - `[UsageRightId <String>]`: key: id of usageRight
+  - `[UserFlowLanguageConfigurationId <String>]`: key: id of userFlowLanguageConfiguration
+  - `[UserFlowLanguagePageId <String>]`: key: id of userFlowLanguagePage
   - `[UserId <String>]`: key: id of user
   - `[WindowsHelloForBusinessAuthenticationMethodId <String>]`: key: id of windowsHelloForBusinessAuthenticationMethod

-MEMBEROF <IMicrosoftGraphDirectoryObject\[]>: Groups and administrative units that this device is a member of.
+MEMBEROF <IMicrosoftGraphDirectoryObject[]>: Groups and administrative units that this device is a member of.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-REGISTEREDOWNERS <IMicrosoftGraphDirectoryObject\[]>: The user that cloud joined the device or registered their personal device.
+REGISTEREDOWNERS <IMicrosoftGraphDirectoryObject[]>: The user that cloud joined the device or registered their personal device.
 The registered owner is set at the time of registration.
 Currently, there can be only one owner.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-REGISTEREDUSERS <IMicrosoftGraphDirectoryObject\[]>: Collection of registered users of the device.
+REGISTEREDUSERS <IMicrosoftGraphDirectoryObject[]>: Collection of registered users of the device.
 For cloud joined devices and registered personal devices, registered users are set to the same value as registered owners at the time of registration.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject\[]>: Groups and administrative units that this device is a member of.
+TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject[]>: Groups and administrative units that this device is a member of.
 This operation is transitive.
 Supports $expand.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-USAGERIGHTS <IMicrosoftGraphUsageRight\[]>: Represents the usage rights a device has been granted.
+USAGERIGHTS <IMicrosoftGraphUsageRight[]>: Represents the usage rights a device has been granted.
   - `[Id <String>]`:
   - `[CatalogId <String>]`: Product id corresponding to the usage right.
   - `[ServiceIdentifier <String>]`: Identifier of the service corresponding to the usage right.
   - `[State <String>]`: usageRightState

-## RELATED LINKS

 ## RELATED LINKS

 ## RELATED LINKS